IsaacLeimgruber/ADA_labs_repo/Project/README.md

 Having gathered all these additional datas, we looked at other energies sources such as petrol, gas, coal as well as industrial waste.

-After some research we found that they are some well in Switzerland (mainly coal and gas) but that those are not used as energy sources for the general public.
+After some research we found that there are some well in Switzerland (mainly coal and gas) but that those are not used as energy sources for the general public.
 We therefore chose to show the consumption (in Tera Joules) of those sources in our visuals (using the first dataset that we've found, mentioned above).

-Finally we had link an image to each energy source as well as a text describing what the energy represent and how it is used.
+Finally we linked an image to each energy source as well as a text describing what the energy represent and how it is used.
 This meant some more research on which subject to give most detailed explanation, all of this work can be found in the "Create data" part of the [notebook](https://github.com/IsaacLeimgruber/ADA_labs_repo/blob/master/Project/Project_Final.ipynb).

 ## Website creation: